-Make sure your button colour makes it ‘pop out’ from the page.
-Camouflaging your button in amongst all the other elements on a page won’t help bringing in more sales.
+Make sure your button color makes it ‘pop out’ from the page.
+Camouflaging your button in amongst all the other elements on a page won’t help to bring in more sales.
 A sticky Add-to-Cart button works well.

 Have a clear value proposition

 Why should someone buy from you?
 What makes your store truly unique?

 If you don’t know the answer to this and you can’t tell someone succinctly then you need to read this and act upon it now.

 The Shoptimized™ Theme makes it easy to convey your store’s value proposition, we even provide placeholder content but you really should have your own unique reasons for somebody to buy from you.

 Don’t just trot out boring features—tell the story…

 Tap into the ultimate emotional benefit(s) that your product gives your customer and allow them to picture themselves owning your product.

 This article tells you exactly what to do to persuade people to buy once they read your product descriptions.